ryanflorence/loom/README.md

 Same as `template` but is an array of template paths that take precendence over `template`.
 Each template will receive the same locals returned from `present`.
-Can also be a function that returns an array.
+Can also be a function that calls back an array.

 #### examples